gatling/gatling/src/sphinx/quickstart.rst

   * Browse: browse the list of models
   * Edit: edit a given model

 We are going to extract those chains and store them into *objects*.
 Objects are native Scala singletons.
+You can create those into dedicated files, or directly into the same file as the Simulation.

 ::